Skip to main content

 Consolidation

-It’s easy to consolidate federal student loans online, and there is no fee or cost for borrowers.
-Borrowers should research their options before making a decision.
+It’s easy to apply to consolidate federal student loans online, and there is no fee or cost for borrowers.
+It’s important for borrowers to research their options before deciding.

 Get more information